 The camera pans to the corner, where we see ME, sitting on the floor, knees to my chest, crying softly.

-When I was in high school, agonizing over everything was a hobby that I took seriously and needed to spend hours on in order to perfect.
-Giving over to emotion so completely made me feel like I was on a roller coaster that kept increasing speed—I never knew what would knock me around next, and I had no way to control it.
+Giving myself over to emotion so completely made me feel like I was on a roller coaster that kept speeding up—I never knew what would knock me around next, and I had no way to control it.

-So how do you do this?
+So, how do you do this?
 I’ll tell you how you don’t do it.
-Ever the extremist, when I went to college I decided to counteract my teenage emotional tornado by intellectualizing all my feelings away at the start of college.
-I thought I could control my emotions by ignoring them, and that college would be the reset button I needed to reinvent myself.
+Ever the extremist, when I went to college I decided to counteract my teenage emotional tornado by intellectualizing all my feelings away.
+I thought I could control my emotions by ignoring them.
 I became a robot, basically.
-The first time a guy dumped me in this new regime, I exhaled noisily as he walked away from me and imagined I was exhaling him.
+The first time a guy dumped me in this new regime, I exhaled noisily as he walked away and imagined I was exhaling him.
 I distracted myself from crying by telling myself, and my friends, all the reasons why he was never going to succeed as a person.
 I repeated over and over how little I needed him until I believed it.
-I got harder: No breakup could hurt me, because when you think about it, all relationships end, and we die alone anyway.
+No breakup could hurt me, because when you think about it, all relationships end, and we die alone anyway.
 (Go ahead and roll your eyes now.)
 A friend was terribly rude to me in public, and I shrugged it right off—I just told everyone else that I’d suspected she’d felt insecure for a long time.
 A band I loved came to town and, rather than dance around and sing along, I stood stock-still in the audience.
 Why be excited about a good concert or a friend’s engagement or anything, when all happiness is fleeting?

 I was proud of this self-control.
 I would explain to friends how much more “liberated” I felt.
 I pitied people who couldn’t hold back their tears.
 I felt evolved.
 In truth, though, I was terrified.
 I was afraid of the power of my feelings, of how easily they might take me down, and I was afraid of seeming like an emotional person because I’d internalized our culture’s misogynistic view of women as “hysterical” and weak.
-Also, to be honest, after experiencing everything so intensely for most of my childhood, I think I needed this total break from emoting.
-It was nice to finally feel someone was in control of my heart and my affect.
+Also, to be honest, after experiencing everything so intensely for most of my childhood, I think I needed a break from emoting.
+It was nice to finally feel in control of my heart.

 But the thing about never expressing your feelings is that it doesn’t just include pain and sorrow—you also never get to show happiness, bemusement, pure joy.
 I’d see kittens and silently acknowledge their cuteness and my wish to scoop them up and take them home, instead of just grabbing them and snorfing their tummies like I wanted to.
 About a year in I realized that this was not a lifestyle I could sustain any longer—aside from being obviously unhealthy, it was just boring.

 Right around the time I started getting sick of my Ice Queen routine, I experienced some major health problems that landed me in the hospital for a month (it’s a long story involving a coma and an operation, but I’m totally fine now).
 I felt like an infant, both because my body was too weak to hold a cellphone or walk, and because I was scared and didn’t know how to process it.
 This was not a situation that I could intellectualize away.
 My feelings were huge and confusing and they came crashing in like a tidal wave, knocking down the walls I’d built against them.
-I spent a few days crying, and after that I was flooded with a sense of relief (that I’d gotten through it) and gratitude (for everything around me).
+I spent a few days crying, which was followed by a flood of relief (that I’d gotten through it) and gratitude (for everything around me).

 When I got out of the hospital, I would take walks around my neighborhood to help build up my strength.
 On one of those walks I remember hearing a lyric from Peter Bjorn and John’s “Objects of My Affection” that stopped me in my tracks: “And the question is, was I more alive then than I am now?
 I happily have to disagree.
 I laugh more often now, I cry more often now.
 I am more me.”
 Maybe it was cliché, but I did feel more alive, and it wasn’t just because I had almost died.
 It was because I was feeling my damn feelings again.
 I had always thought of my emotions as being separate from me, as being these alien things that descended upon me, but now I finally saw them as part of me: my hormones, my brain chemistry, my heartstrings.